Email: <firstname><lastname> [ at ] cse [ dot ] iitd [ dot ] ac [ dot ] in

 My earlier areas of work include communication networks, game theory, auction algorithms and Economics.
 I also held an adjunct faculty position in the Computer Science Department of Indian Institute of Technology, Delhi, where I taught courses on game theory and communications networks.

-· NRCVEE is organizing a workshop on Mind Meditation and Human Values: A Scientific Perspective.
+· NRCVEE organized a workshop on Mind Meditation and Human Values: A Scientific Perspective.
 Check it out.

 · Machine Learning and Big Data Analytics